 return memo[n] = FibMemo(n - 1, memo) + FibMemo(n - 2, memo);

-}Backtracking is a systematic way to try all possibilities.
-You make a choice, explore recursively, then undo the choice (backtrack) and try the next option.
+}Backtracking is recursion applied to exploring all possibilities.
+You make a choice, recurse to explore the consequences, then undo the choice and try the next option.

 // Generate all subsets (powerset) - O(2ⁿ)